Casual relationships are formed with people you encounter every day – anyone who is not a friend, romantic relationship, or family member.

-Casual relationships are those you have with the people you encounter every day -- who are not friends, family members or people with whom you have an intimate relationship.
-For example, one person may be a teacher or some new guy or girl you don't yet know.
+For example, one person may be a teacher or some new guy or girl you don't know yet.
 You might wonder why it is important to have a healthy relationship with someone you barely know.

 Well, all relationships start with a casual relationship.
 An unhealthy casual relationship without mutual respect will lead to a friendship or an intimate relationship without respect.
 The precedents that you set at the beginning of a casual relationship do not disappear.